palantir/conjure-java-example/README.md

 3. run `./gradlew compileConjureRetrofit` to generate new bindings for python.

 ### Writing Clients

-Please see the following sub sections for examples of writing recipe clients in different languages.
-To dev against this  recipe application, you can either run server locally via `./gradlew run` or use spin up a docker container using the `palantir/recipe-example-server:latest` image.
+Please see the following subsections for examples of writing recipe clients in different languages.
+To dev against this  recipe application, you can either run the server locally via `./gradlew run` or spin up a docker container using the `palantir/recipe-example-server:latest` image.

 #### Java client
-The tests in `recipe-example-server/src/test/java` illustrates a simple example of how you would use a vanilla feign client to interact with the application.
+The tests in `recipe-example-server/src/test/java` illustrate  simple examples of how you would use a vanilla feign client to interact with the application.
 E.g.

     ```
         Feign client = Feign.builder()